gares/vscoq-language-server/sel/README.md

 while handling an event.
 It is up to you to avoid long or blocking computations and to preserve some fairness.
-You can artificially split a computation in steps and pass the ball to the scheduler by creating event with `Sel.now`, which the schedule will find to be immediately ready *together* with all the other events that happen to be ready.
+You can artificially split a computation in steps and pass the ball to the scheduler by creating event with `Sel.now`, which `Sel.wait` will find to be immediately ready *together* with all the other events that happen to be ready.

 Really?
 Yes, it is not intriguing intellectually speaking, but you can get some